piotrmurach/tty-prompt/README.md

 ### 3.1 active_color

 All prompt types support `:active_color` option.
 In case of `select`, `multi_select`, `enum_select` or `expand` this color is used to highlight the currently selected choice.
 All the resulted inputs provided by user that are read in by the prompt as answer are highlighted with this color.
-This option can be applied either globablly for all prompts or individually.
+This option can be applied either globally for all prompts or individually.

 ```ruby
 prompt = TTY::Prompt.new(active_color: :cyan)